federgraph/RiggVar-RG38/doc/RotaForm1.md

 When you then change the model the reference position will become visible.

-So, it is FBtnGrauDown that can be true of false but will use Super Blau action to manipulate it.
+So, it is FBtnGrauDown that can be true of false but you will use Super Blau action to manipulate it.
 It will ensure that FSofortBerechnen will also be set.

 Now it is time to inspect the relevant code in unit RiggVar.RG.Main.pas: